-Think about it, when we were all told “source is the most important” back in the 1980’s it was kind of partially true because that £250 Marantz CD player from Richer Sounds was complete crap and a Linn Sondek with a Basik and K9 also appalingly bad.
+Think about it, when we were all told “source is the most important” back in the 1980’s it was kind of true because that £250 Marantz CD player from Richer Sounds was complete crap and a Linn Sondek with a Basik and K9 also appalingly bad.
 Things have changed an awful lot since then, even in the last 5 years hifi has progressed leaps and bounds !
-Nowadays, you can pick up a DAC for under £1000 secondhand which is phenomenal compared to the sound of yesteryear.
+Nowadays, you can pick up a DAC for under £1000 secondhand which is phenomenal compared to the sound of yesteryear and would kill the 2 box Naim CDS which was a gamechanger when it first appeared all those years ago.
 We put the little £3000 Exogal Comet DAC we sell well ahead of most of the £10,000-£20,000 flagship CD players of last decade.
 It would probably beat most turntable/phonostage combinations as well that we all used to rave about so much.
-Similarly with amplifiers, something like the Vitus RI-100 integrated is an incredible piece of kit, giving a sound that is better in all respects than the present day flagship pre and power from many a rival company at 2,3 or even 4 times the price.
+Similarly with amplifiers, something like the Vitus RI-101 integrated is an incredible piece of kit, giving a sound that is better in all respects than the present day flagship pre and power from many a rival company at 2,3 or even 4 times the price.
 And look at the reasonably priced Well Tempered Amadeus.
 We don’t sell these but what a sensational sounding deck it is, preferable to many designs costing 5 figures plus.

 Partly because they involve different labour intensive manufacturing techniques speakers haven’t gotten any cheaper.
 The entry point really for a good highend design is about £10,000 and then they go up from there right up to 6 figures and beyond.
 They cost a lot more than amplifiers or digital sources therefore you should spend more on them rather than less to balance things.
 The phono stage is the same, it’s so important and there is such a large financial spread between the worst and the very best, that we advocate spending at least 50-100% as much on one as your turntable, compromising on the arm/cart if necessary.
 Think about it, what would you rather be listening to, 100% of a 7/10 signal or 30% of a 10/10 signal.

-If you desire all the incredible goodies that a large enclosure floorstander like an Avalon Compas or a Tidal Contriva will give you then there is no substitute or shortcuts and with the rest of the system components being available for far less money but still at a very competent level of sound quality, I would always choose to get the best possible speaker I could then build the system around it.
+If you desire all the incredible goodies that a large enclosure floorstander like a Vimberg or Avalon PM2 or a Tidal Contriva will give you then there is no substitute or shortcuts and with the rest of the system components being available for far less money but still at a very competent level of sound quality, I would always choose to get the best possible speaker I could then build the system around it.